 The hours devoted to church attendance by the average American are already considerably outstripped by the hours he or she devotes to television and Internet.
 (Only one-third of Americans claim to attend church weekly, and people tend to overreport their church attendance, so the real number is likely much lower.)
 One might question whether the department store boycotters really want the lion's share of audible references to Christmas to come from commercials rather than church.
 If the AFA has tapped into a real current of dissatisfaction, then the most common answer would likely come in the unsettling affirmative.

 Ironically, Bill O'Reilly is one of the fiercest advocates for the secularization of Christmas.
 On Dec.
 3, 2004, O'Reilly explained to a Jewish caller that Christmas "is a federal holiday honoring the philosopher Jesus."
 Three years later, he answered Rabbi Adam Bernay's question "[W]hat if a company is owned by Jews?
 Would you still object to no Christmas displays?" as follows: "The objection is based on the federal holiday, Rabbi, not religious connotation.
 Nobody's asking businesses to promote the divinity of Jesus.
 We're just asking stores that profit from Christmas to acknowledge Christmas."
-By calling Jesus a "philosopher," identifying Christmas as a government holiday, and arguing that Jewish merchants should "acknowledge Christmas" free from theological claims, O'Reilly laid out a strategy for stripping Christmas of its religious content and converting it into a department store holiday.
+By calling Jesus a "philosopher," identifying Christmas as a government holiday, and arguing that Jewish merchants should "acknowledge Christmas" in a manner above and beyond selling Christmas products and welcoming Christian shoppers, O'Reilly laid out a strategy for stripping Christmas of its religious content and converting it into a department store holiday.

 Adam Cohen's New York Times opinion piece in 2005 brazenly declared, "Religious conservatives have a cause this holiday season: the commercialization of Christmas.
 They're for it."
 But he concluded, hopefully, that the "smack-down attitude toward non-observers...does not, however, appear to be catching on with the public.
 That may be because most Americans do not recognize this commercialized, mean-spirited Christmas as their own."